 Coastal Management Programmes are comprehensive policy statements with respect to various facets of coastal management, including access to coastal public property and coastal resources and the control of coastal development, amongst others.
 The responsibility for the drafting of Coastal Management Programmes is primarily directed at a District Municipal level.
-The Overberg District Municipality has received approval from the Department of Environmental Affairs and Development Planning for an extension of time for the development of a coastal programme for the Overberg District.
-The Programme will be developed over a time frame of three years and is currently underway.

-Overstrand Municipality shall therefore interact with the Overberg District Municipality with respect to the development of a coastal management programme for the coastal zone in the Overstrand area.
+During the 2014/2015 financial year Overstrand Municipality interacted with the Overberg District Municipality with respect to the development of a coastal management programme for the coastal zone in the Overstrand region.
+The Final Situation Analysis Report (Project T01/12-2013/13) for the Overberg District Municipality Coastal Management Programme was produced in June 2015 by the consulting firm Mott MacDonald.